Fabrisdev/htmv-docs/docs/getting-started/what-youll-build.md

 3. Delete completed tasks

 ## After building it
 After this tutorial, you should be able to try and add **updating tasks** into it.
+If you're feeling like trying a challenge, give it a try!

 ## Got lost?
 Something isn't working?
 The whole code for this tutorial is available on [GitHub](#).
 Go give it a read if you're lost or even shoot me an issue on [HTMV's docs repo](#) if you think the tutorial was too hard to follow!
 Feedback is always welcome.